-In concert, Mr. Thomas’ recent triumphs include Leoni’s L’Oracolo and Montemezzi’s L’Incantessimo with Teatro Grattacielo at Avery Fisher Hall.
-His Carnegie Hall debut in Durufle’s Requiem and Mark Hayes’ Te Deum and Spirit Suite, was followed by Handel’s Messiah and Mozart’s Coronation Mass.
-He enjoyed great success in the World Premieres and subsequent performances as the baritone soloist in Bob Aldridge’s’ Parables with the Topeka Symphony.
-He sang Beethoven’s Ninth Symphony with the Evansville Philharmonic and numerous pops concerts with the Ocean City Pops Orchestra.
-Recital dates have included appearances on various concert series’ of Elmira College, Grand Rapids Art Museum, Wednesday Music Club Series of Harrisburg PA, and the Glenridge Series of Sarasota.
+In concert, Mr. Thomas performed with Teatro Grattacielo at Avery Fisher Hall as well as Carnegie Hall where he performed in Händel’s Messiah and Mozart’s Coronation Mass.
+He has enjoyed great success in the world premières and subsequent performances as the baritone soloist in Bob Aldridge’s Parables with the Topeka Symphony.
+Mr. Thomas made numerous appearances at pops concerts with the Ocean City Pops Orchestra and on various concert series at Elmira College, Ithaca College, Grand Rapids Art Museum, Wednesday Music Club Series of Harrisburg PA, and the Glenridge Series of Sarasota.

-In the early 90s, he was a member of the MusikTheater Ensemble for Stadttheater Giessen.
-During his years in Europe he was a guest artist in Basel, Switzerland, and Heidelberg, Germany.
-He made his debut with Macedonia Opera as Amonasro in Aida.
-Later, Mr. Thomas added Hong Kong to his international credits singing Germont in La Traviata and performances of Tonio in I Pagliacci on tour in Fiesole, Pisa, Cagnes-sur-Mer, Sarlat, Luzerne, and Utrecht, under the auspices of Stichting Pagliacci of Utrecht.
+Mr. Thomas was a member of the MusikTheater Ensemble for Stadttheater Giessen.
+During his years in Europe, he was a guest artist in Basel, Switzerland, and Heidelberg, Germany, and made his début with Macedonia Opera as Amonasro in Aïda.
+Mr. Thomas also appeared in Hong Kong, Fiesole, Pisa, Cagnes-sur-Mer, Sarlat, Luzerne, and Utrecht, under the auspices of Stichting Pagliacci of Utrecht University.